Simondelali/videoplaform/README.md

 ## 🤝 Contributing

-We welcome contributions to the Django Video Platform!
+We welcome contributions to the Share Hive Platform!
 Please follow these steps to contribute:

 1. 🍴 Fork the repository.
 2. 🌿 Create a new branch: `git checkout -b feature-branch-name`.